semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

-# How to use the analyis scripts?
+# How to use the analysis scripts?

 The analysis scripts generate statistics for the datasets previously converted to the JSONLINE format.
 The usage is as follows: